analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-01-22-reinforce.md

 The source of this post is [Foundations of Deep Reinforcement Learning](https://www.amazon.com/Deep-Reinforcement-Learning-Python-Hands/dp/0135172381), a nice book by Laura Graesser and Wah Loon Keng.
 I'm working through Chapter 2, practicing the REINFORCE algorithm.

 ## What is Reinforcement Learning?
+In machine learning, there are three types of learning tasks:
+- Supervised learning (given a set of annotated data, learn to predict types of new data)
+- Unsupervised learning (discover a good representation of the input)
+- Reinforcement learning (learn to select actions that maximize reward)

-In *machine learning*, the object being learned is data - for example text, speech or images.
-The goal can be to classify data, encode it, decode it, or transform it in some way, minimizing a certain metric defined on input and output.
+In supervised & unsupervised learning, the object being learned is data - for example text, speech, or images.

-*Reinforcement learning* (RL) is a special case of machine learning where what is learned are *processes*, using a *reward* function to determie the optimal actions.
+In *reinforcement learning* (RL), what is learned are *processes*, using a *reward* function to determie the optimal actions.

 ## The CartPole example
 ![CartPole](/src/images/cartpole.png)